 Looking for a place to walk off your feast surrounded by history?
 George Washington’s Mount Vernon is open daily, including Thanksgiving and Christmas.
 Did you know that George Washington first proclaimed a day of thanksgiving in 1789?
 This is a great time to tour the grounds and the Mansion.

-On Winter Glow evenings, soft lights and holiday patterns illuminate the grounds, Christmas carolers sing, and you can visit an 18th-century winter encampment.
-Winter Glow is open weekends, Nov 27 – Dec 28.
-Follow the link for details and to purchase timed entry tickets.
+On candlelight evenings, soft lights and holiday patterns illuminate the grounds, Christmas carolers sing, and you can visit an 18th-century winter encampment.
+Open weekends, Nov 26 – Dec 11 and Dec 19.
+Follow the link for details and to purchase timed-entry tickets.

 Support your favorite local businesses with a shopping spree on Small Business Saturday.
 Many area downtowns and malls will offer specials throughout the day.
 Last year there were small business specials offered in Alexandria, Fairfax Corner, Historic Manassas, Mosaic District, Vienna, Old Town Winchester, and more.